Table of Contents

 Bathe your dog only when needed, because doing it too often may dry out their skin and cause it to flake.
+For that reason, make sure you use only natural dog shampoos.
 Trim their nails every couple of weeks and brush their teeth twice a week.
 Here are the top 10 best dog dental chews that can help keep your pooch’s pearly whites strong and healthy.

 |Brushing frequency||Brushes for the Schweenie mix|